Holy Protection

 Where do I park?

 We are a rural church, and our parking lot is basically the lawn.
 When you come down the driveway, you will pass the church building (it is the first building that you pass when coming down the driveway).
-Immediately after that you will see a parking area to your right.
+Immediately after that you will see a parking area to your right and people just park everywhere in that (except on the septic tanks, so pay attention to reflectors and such).
 If you drive a little further, there is the fellowship hall to the left, and people just park in front of that as well.
 So park "anywhere," come on in, and make yourself at home!

 What to Expect